gmtsar/documentation/source/preproc_batch_tops_esd.csh.rst

 Input:

   data.in    -   input file list of specific SAFE measurement file root names and their respective orbit files, formatted as below.
-To automatically create `data.in` use :doc:`prep_data[_linux}.csh` .
+To automatically create `data.in` use :doc:`prep_data[_linux].csh` .

                format of data.in: